SeqFormer: Sequential Transformer for Video Instance Segmentation: Related Work

-\textbf{Transformers.} Transformer\cite{transformers} was first proposed for the sequence-to-sequence machine translation task and became the basic component in most Natural Language Processing tasks.
-Recently, Transformers\cite{transformers} has been successfully applied in many visual tasks.
-DETR\cite{detr} proposes a new detection paradigm upon transformers, which simplifies the traditional detection framework and abandons the hand-crafted post-processing module.
-Deformable Detr\cite{deformableDETR} achieves better performance by using local attention and multi-scale feature maps.
-VisTR~\cite{VisTR} is the first method that adapts DETR\cite{detr} to the VIS task and uses instance queries to obtain instance sequence from video clips.
-However, VisTR can not handle variable-length or long-time video sequences due to the fixed number of input queries hardcoded with video length.
-IFC~\cite{IFC} improves the performance and efficiency of VisTR by building communications between frames in the transformer encoder instead of flatting the space-time features into one dimension.
-However, both of them still flatten the space-time features for the transformer decoder.
-Our model is designed to carry out the instance feature capturing independently on different frames, which makes the model attend to locations following the movement of instance through the video.
+\textbf{Transformers.} Transformer~\cite{transformers} was first proposed for the sequence-to-sequence machine translation task and became the basic component in most Natural Language Processing tasks.
+Recently, Transformer has been successfully applied in many visual tasks such as Object detection~\cite{detr,deformableDETR,sparsercnn}, segmentation~\cite{segformer,SETR,VisTR,referformer}, tracking~\cite{trackformer,transtrack,STARK}, video recognition~\cite{MotionFormer,uniformer,arnab2021vivit,ActionDetection}.
+VIT\cite{VIT} firstly applies transformer in image recognition and model an image as sequence of patches, which achieves comparable performance with traditional CNN architecture.
+DETR~\cite{detr} proposes a new detection paradigm upon transformers, which simplifies the traditional detection framework and abandons the hand-crafted post-processing module.
+Deformable DETR~\cite{deformableDETR} achieves better performance by using local attention and multi-scale feature maps.
+VisTR~\cite{VisTR} is the first method that adapts Transformer to the VIS task.
+However, VisTR has a fixed number of input queries hardcoded by video length and maximum number of instances.
+Each query corresponds to an object on every single frame.
+In our method, instances with the same identity share a same query, which aggregates information across the video and learn a global feature representation for efficient segmentation.
+IFC~\cite{IFC} improves the performance and efficiency of VisTR by building communications between frames in the transformer encoder instead of flatting the space-time features into one dimension, but it still flatten the space-time features for the transformer decoder.
+Our model is designed to carry out the instance feature capturing independently on different frames, which makes the model attend to locations following with the movement of instance through the video.